pingidentity/pipeline-example-application/README.md

 ![Create a new issue](./img/githubissuerequest.png "Create a new issue")

 2. Select the issue and click "Create a branch" and choose "Checkout Locally" from the right-hand navigation menu.
-This action will cause GitHub to create a development branch on your behalf.

 ![Create a branch](./img/createabranch.png "Create a branch")